Datona-Labs/datona/README.md

 Hello World!
 ```

-Behind the scenes datona-lib sent a *VaultRequest* transaction to the vault server signed by the requester's private key.
+Behind the scenes datona-lib sent a *VaultRequest* transaction to the vault server signed by the Requester's private key.
 The vault server authenticated the signature in the VaultRequest and called the ``isPermitted`` method of the contract with the signatory recovered from the signature.
 This returned ``true`` so the vault server sent a *success VaultResponse* back with a copy of the data from the vault.

 ### 6. As a different user, try to retrieve the data from the vault